cantzakas/postgis-demo/LOAD-NYC-POSTGIS.md

-# Loading the Demo Data into a Pivotal Greenplum Database
+# Loading the NYC Demo Data into a Pivotal Greenplum Database

+## Getting Started
+This workshop uses a [data bundle](http://files.boundlessgeo.com/workshopmaterials/postgis-workshop-201401.zip).
+Download it and extract to a convenient location.
+Inside the data bundle, you will find
+**data/**
+a directory containing the shapefiles we will be loading.

 ## Loading Data Using SQL
 To load the demo dataset for this demo, we will use the _shp2pgsql_ utility, which was described on the previous [page](/HOWTO-LOAD-GIS-DATA.md)